fefucho08/expense-tracker/README.md

 # 💸 Expense Tracker

 ## 📝 Overview
 Expense Tracker is a client-side web application that helps users track and manage their personal expenses.
-Built entirely with vanilla JavaScript, HTML, and CSS (with Bootstrap), it allows users to add, edit, delete, and categorize expenses — while storing all data in the browser's **Local Storage**.
+Built entirely with JavaScript, HTML, and Bootstrap, it allows users to add, edit, delete, and categorize expenses — while storing all data in the browser's **Local Storage**.
 No backend or database setup is needed.

 This project emphasizes **usability**, **visual feedback**, and **budget management**, with intuitive forms and dynamic charts.